Who we are and What we want

 A meeting place for those interested not only in sprouts, but also organics, and anything else that we discover belongs here.

-Providing anyone anywhere with the means to grow their own food.
+Providing the Home Sprouter with the means and knowledge to grow their own food.

 Growing a business organism which provides a useful service, good jobs, easy access to information, and does its part to heal the planet and the social chaos which is a direct product of greed.